cassmastern/lers-sandbox/docs/whatsinhere.md

 - a possibly non-traditional résumé with some references (currently under consideration)
 - a final writing sample: a “technical memoir” about a coarse-grain Java business objects project from the pre-cloud era

-No (or very little) late-night light reading here.
+No (or very little) late-night easy reading here.

 PS: And yes, by the way, I was using em-dashes long before AI hackneyed them to death.